studio1902/statamic-peak-commands/README.md

 ## License
 Statamic Peak Commands is paid software with an open-source codebase.
 If you want to use it, you’ll need to buy a license from the Statamic Marketplace.
 The license is valid for only one project.
 Statamic itself is commercial software and has its' own license.

+[The Agency Sponsorship](https://github.com/sponsors/studio1902) tier grants you unlimited licenses for the duration of your sponsorship.